 When Kipper arrived in Baku he set up his headquarters in a hospital.
 The CMBs were unloaded from the railway trucks by derrick and lowered into the water.
 They were now ready for action.

 The nearest Bolshevik naval forces were in the port of Astrakhan at the northern end of the Caspian Sea.
 This port was ice-bound in the winter so there was no danger from that quarter until the spring.
-However there was another threat closer to hand.
-During the war a Russian naval unit known as the Centro-Caspian Flotilla was based at Baku.
-This force was still in existence and in theory was meant to co-operate with the British, but the long period of inactivity had led to a steady decrease in efficiency and discipline.
-The British feared that the Russian sailors had pro-Bolshevik sympathies and would go over to the other side at the first opportunity and it was decided to disband this flotilla by force if necessary.
+However, there was another threat closer to hand.
+During the war a Russian naval unit known as the Centro-Caspian Flotilla had been based at Baku.
+This force was still in existence and in theory was meant to co-operate with the British, but the long period of inactivity had led to a collapse of efficiency and discipline.
+The British feared that the Russian sailors had pro-Bolshevik sympathies and would go over to the other side at the first opportunity, and it was decided to disband this flotilla by force if necessary.
 On the morning of March 1st 1919 the flotilla commander Colonel Voskrensky was summoned to the British HQ and told that if the ships did not surrender they would be sunk.
 Voskrensky agreed on the condition that he was given a safe passage out of Baku, but there was no guarantee that the crews on board the ships would follow his orders.
 Those ships that were tied up in the harbour were immediately boarded by British troops, but two gunboats and some other ships were now anchored outside the harbour.
 Commodore Norris on board his flagship HMS Kruger dispatched an order to Kipper that he was to proceed to sea with his CMBs and order the ships to surrender.
-If they refused he was to torpedo them.
+If they refused, he was to torpedo them.

 Kipper led four CMBs out to deal with them.
 The orders to surrender were read out to each ship in turn and the CMBs then turned away.
 The minutes ticked away to the deadline but there was no sign of movement from the ships.
 The engine of Kipper’s boat roared into life and it sped across the water towards the leading ship.
 At the last moment the torpedo was launched from the stern of the boat and the CMB swerved aside to allow it to run towards the target.
 Whether by accident or design the torpedo ran deep and passed underneath the Russian ship but the sailors on board had got the message and all four ships surrendered and returned to port.

 It was known that Astrakhan would be free of ice by early April and that the Bolsheviks were preparing armed ships including destroyers.
 Commodore Norris, the commander of the British squadron, decided to move further north to Chechen Island to keep a closer watch on the Bolsheviks.
 Four CMBs were left at Baku and four were sent to the port of Petrovsk, midway between Baku and Chechen.
 Norris realised that his squadron needed a long range scouting and striking force so he converted some of his merchant ships into carriers.
 HMS Orlionoch and A. Yusanoff were equipped as seaplane carriers with two biplanes fitted with floats.
 These could be hoisted over the side of the ship onto the water from where they would take off to fly their missions.
 On return they would land on the water next to the ship and be hoisted aboard for refuelling.
 HMS Sergie and Edinburgh Castle operated in a similar way but carried two CMBs each.
-In this way Norris planned to use his CMBs and aircraft against the Bolshevik ships.
-Kipper was put in charge of this carrier group.
+In this way Norris planned to use his CMBs and aircraft against the Bolshevik ships and Kipper was put in charge of this carrier group.

 Throughout April and early May 1919 there were a number of minor clashes with Bolshevik ships.
-On May 15ththe British squadron was carrying out reconnaissance off the port of Fort Alexandrovsk in the north-east of the Caspian when it spotted a convoy of three armed ships towing two barges, escorted by a destroyer.
+On May 15th the British squadron carrying out reconnaissance off the port of Fort Alexandrovsk in the north-east of the Caspian, spotted a convoy of three armed ships towing two barges, escorted by a destroyer.
 The warships abandoned the barges and fled.
-Norris had to let them escape and instead turned his attention to the two barges, one of which had quickly run up a white flag.
+Norris had to let them escape and turned his attention to the two barges, one of which had quickly run up a white flag.
 When a boarding-party reached this barge they discovered that the white flag was in fact a pair of under-garments belonging to a lady of 60 who was one of the crew on the barge.
 By questioning the crew the British discovered that a large Bolshevik naval squadron was now based in Fort Alexandrovsk and consisted of eight destroyers, six to eight armed merchant ships, two or three submarines, motor boats and some support ships.
 Norris decided that he had to investigate this further.

 On the 21st May the British squadron approached Fort Alexandrovsk.
 His force consisted of the armed ships Kruger, Windsor Castle, E. Noble, Ventuir, Asia and three carriers, Sergie, Edinburgh Castle and A Yusanoff.
 The three carriers were only lightly armed so they were detached a few miles to the south out of harms way.
 The other five ships approached the harbour and sighted a number of Bolshevik ships.
 Some torpedo craft outside the harbour fled to the open sea and others opened fire and then retreated up the harbour.
 At this point Norris decided to attack the harbour.
 Signalling to his squadron the Biblical quotation “We are going up unto Ramoth Gilead” he led his force in line ahead into a harbour containing an unknown and partially hidden enemy squadron and possible shore batteries.
 The action could have been a disaster.
 As it was the E Noble was hit in the engine room and only just managed to keep going, while the Kruger was also hit and almost had her steering gear disabled.
 The Bolshevik ships retreated to the far end of the harbour behind a line of barges and because of the short range of the British guns and the narrowness of the harbour, combined with heavy fire from the shore battery, it proved difficult to engage the enemy closely.
 After about 90 minutes of action the British Squadron turned around and sailed out of the harbour.